wp-plugins/paypal-payment-button-by-vcita/readme.txt

 == Changelog ==
- = WP PayPal and Stripe Online Payments By vCita Version 3.2.0 =
- * New Mobile App
- * Some UI improvements

  = WP PayPal and Stripe Online Payments By vCita Version 3.1.0 =
  * Compatibility with WordPress 4.3.1